MdShadan/blog-app/README.md

 3- run migration or use sql file stored in database folder

+4- run this command ( php artisan key:generate )

-4- run this command ( php artisan serve )
+5- run this command ( php artisan serve )